 Meg Sinclair developed an interest in holistic health care at an early age, under the influence of her mother, a home economics teacher with a strong interest in natural foods and nutrition.
 In the early 1970's, Meg moved from Michigan to the San Francisco Bay area where she began a serious study of aikido, energy awareness, and meditation.
 While in San Francisco, she became familiar with acupuncture and Chinese herbal medicine, making them part of her personal approach to health maintenance.
-She obtained her bachelor's degree in piano and composition from Mills College, Oakland, CA. Since moving to New York City 25 years ago, she has continued her studies of music, Yi Jin Jing and other mind-body practices, meditation and sacred dance.
+She obtained her bachelor's degree in piano and composition from Mills College, Oakland, CA. Since settling in New York City in 1978, she has continued her studies of music, Yi Jin Jing and other mind-body practices, meditation and sacred dance.
 Holistic Primary Care grew out of her desire to create a positive influence on health care in the US, and to promote holistic approaches to health and healing.